SIS Servicing Vehicle (RSGS) [SSL]

 Once orbital demonstrations under the RSGS program are complete, SIS will receive the satellite servicing vehicle to operate throughout its lifetime.

 In January 2019, SSL cancelled the contract with DARPA for financial reasons.
+In 2020 DARPA revived the RSGS program with Northrop Grumman as a new commercial partner for MRV (RSGS).

 |Type / Application:||Servicing|